nushell/nushell.github.io/commands/docs/ansi.md

 title: ansi
 categories: |
   platform
-version: 0.78.0
+version: 0.79.0
 platform: |
-  Output ANSI codes to change color.
+  Output ANSI codes to change color and style of text.
 usage: |
-  Output ANSI codes to change color.
+  Output ANSI codes to change color and style of text.
 ---

 # <code>{{ $frontmatter.title }}</code> for platform